Nutritious White Bean And Barley Soup – Perfect For Dinner Time

 • Zesty Twist: Fresh lemon juice or zest squeeze can elevate the soup’s freshness.

-White Bean And Barley Soup
+White Bean and Barley Soup 5

 Can I Make White Bean and Barley Soup In A Slow Cooker Or Instant Pot?